 You can check out our How to Clean a DSLR Sensor here if you’re looking to clean your own DSLR sensor.

 Who is the Nikon F100 for?

 That said, I don’t mean that hobbyists and amateurs should shy away from the camera.
-Looking at the price point it is available at today, it is a perfect grab for anyone looking to venturing into the world of analog photography.
-If you’re a beginner and shooting in manual is still not your thing, then the semi auto modes with the amazing metering modes will make you feel right at home.
+Looking at the price point it is available today, it is a perfect grab for anyone looking to venture into the world of analog photography.
+If you’re a beginner and shooting in manual is still not your thing, then the semi-auto modes with the amazing metering modes will make you feel right at home.
 Just switch over to any of the Programmed Auto (P), Aperture Priority (A), or Shutter Priority (S) modes and let the camera do the work.

 Today, the Nikon F100 sits at a point where it is a great camera for anyone to own.
 I cannot say the same for every other camera but working with the F100 is so effortless, that it suits the need of most of us photographers in the market.